Returning to Play

 Resources for Athletes

-With practices and competition postponed for the foreseeable future, athletes will need to find unique ways to attend to their physical and mental health.
+With practices and competitions still postponed for many, athletes will need to find unique ways to attend to their physical and mental health.
 Play Like a Champion has searched the internet to provide several of the best resources for young athletes to keep them physically and mentally fit through vigorous daily exercise.
 From general exercise to sport-specific drills, our Keeping Kids Active page has links to websites and multimedia that will keep kids moving while COVID-19 puts organized sports on the sideline.
 In addition, athletes can use this "pause" in play to develop mental skills that will help them during the crisis while preparing them to return to the field stronger than ever.
 Click the link below to visit the page and start exploring resources now!

 The Latest News on COVID-19 & Youth Sports